An Alcatraz guard makes a difficult choice for his future

 “I’ve seen the way you look at the world.
 How you peer into shadows when the spirits are there.
 How you listen to their song when it’s threaded on the wind.”
-She chuckled, more a half-wheezed cough than a laugh.
-“Did you know it was your great-grandfather who taught me about the gift.
-A Yatiri of great power back in Bolivia; before the revolution drove us here.”
+She leaned close, her breath both sour and sweet.
+“It was your great-grandfather who taught me about the gift, and his mother before him.”

-Joe consulted his watch afraid of another of his grandmother’s extended family tales.
+Joe consulted his watch, afraid of another of his grandmother’s extended tales.

-“Just remember, we’re never alone.”
+“Just remember, you’re never alone.”
 She leaned back with a groan.
 “If you want a career, you can always take over the family business.”

 Joe rose from his seat and shouldered his pack.

 “No, my child, here.”
-Her ancient face creased into a smile.
+Her lips creased into a smile.
 “At the family’s original business.
-The business of sprit.”
+The business of spirit.”

 Joe rolled his eyes.
 “I’ll see ya’ in the morning, Lita.”
 He paused at the door.
-“And don’t forget your dinner.”
+“And close your windows, there’s a fog coming in.”

-His eyes narrowed.
 Did she know?
+Joe’s eyes narrowed.
 How could she?

 “You brought books,” she said.
 “That’s good.
 They like stories.”

-His hand drifted to the pack’s slick nylon sides and the sharp corners beneath.
+Joe’s hand drifted to the pack’s slick nylon and the squared corners beneath.

 “Just follow your heart.”
-She lifted the tinfoil wrapper and frowned.
-“And maybe try that old one first.”
+She smiled.
+“And try that old one first.”

-With a rocking squeal of brakes, the bus eased to a halt and he followed the thin line of riders down Front Street, taking his time along Broadway and onto the waterfront.
-The westering sun lay shrouded in rising mist as he cut through the lines of ubiquitous tourists and found his way up the ramp to the waiting ship.
+With a rocking squeal of brakes, the bus eased to a halt and he followed the thin line of riders down Front Street, and onto the waterfront.
+The westering sun lay shrouded in mist as he cut through the lines of tourists and found his way up the ramp to the waiting ship.

 “Joseph, what’s happ’ nin’?”

-Being the only passenger aboard, as soon as Joe cleared the ramp, the chains holding back the mass of tourists were opened, and they streamed noisily past.
+Being the only passenger, as soon as Joe cleared the ramp, the chains holding back the mass of tourists were opened, and they streamed noisily past.

-“I’m good, Mike,” Joe said, joining the big man at the top of the stairs.
+“I’m good, Mike.”
+Joe joined the big man at the top of the stairs.
 “Busy day?”

 Mike leaned against the railing watching the line of visitors crowd aboard.

 “Not bad.
 A little light for this time of year.”
-He cast an eye towards the mounting fog then turned his attention back to Joe.
+He cast an eye towards the mounting fog.

 “Gonna be a chilly one.”